 - Toast under broiler using the middle rack for a couple of minutes, watching closely, just takes a couple minutes Remove when golden brown.
 To serve, stir the mixture one last time.

-- If desired, spread a little goat cheese onto a toasted crostini, then spoon some of the bruschetta on top, allowing the juices to seep in.
+- If desired, spread a little soft goat cheese onto a toasted crostini, then spoon some of the bruschetta on top, allowing the juices to seep in.
 Or you may also stir in firmer goat cheese crumbles into the tomato mixture just prior to serving.
 Enjoy!